 Click here for up-to-date information on changes to closures, facilities and services in California in response to coronavirus (COVID-19)

-In 2013, BLM California and the Sacramento Sheriff’s Department signed an assistance agreement for the inmates at the Rio Cosumnes Correctional Center (RCCC) in Elk Grove, California to saddle train wild horses from BLM California corrals for adoption.
-RCCC is the first BLM partnership with a county jail.
+In 2013, BLM California and the Sacramento Sheriff’s Department signed an assistance agreement for the inmates at the Rio Cosumnes Correctional Center in Elk Grove, California to saddle train wild horses from BLM California corrals for adoption.
+R3C is the first BLM partnership with a county jail.

-The horses receive valuable training making them more adoptable for people.
-The inmates learn life skills such as patience, responsibility, humility, and pride in their work.
-Society wins as these inmates are released they may be more responsible citizens.
-Thus far, the graduates of the program have stayed out of the judicial system.
+The horses receive valuable training making them more adoptable.
+The inmates learn life skills such as patience, responsibility, humility, and pride in their work, and programs like this reduce the rate of recidivism as they provide vocational skills for the graduates.

-RCCC will have at least three adoptions per year in the Sacramento area or at their facility in Elk Grove.
+R3C plans at least three adoptions per year in the Sacramento area or at their facility in Elk Grove.
 The horses will be available to the public at these events by competitive bid.
-Look for information on our adoption schedule and social media.
-We look forward to a successful continuing partnership between RCCC and BLM California Wild Horse and Burro Program.